The following steps must be performed in a timely manner before each game begins:

 - If sideboarding is allowed, players may remove cards from their decks and add cards from their sideboards.

 Sideboarding is allowed between games only when a previous game had actions taken during it.
 A tournament should test a player’s skill in deck building and technical play first, not in advance scouting opponents.
 A player may not offer to intentionally draw the opening game prior to taking game actions in order to introduce sideboard cards for the match.
 If the players have completed game actions, it’s reasonable for them to use that knowledge to sideboard effectively.
 Note that this applies to the first game of the match, or to any match that begins on a second or subsequent game due to penalties assessed to one or more players prior to the first game beginning.
-The final statement covers events such as those caused by the third activated ability of Karn Liberated; treat these restarted games as the same game in the match.
+This includes games started by the third activated ability of Karn Liberated; treat these restarted games as the same game in the match.

 - Players shuffle their decks.
 Steps 1 and 2 may be repeated.